 .
 This role does not allow the user to manage QC configurations, which is available only to administrators.
 For set up details, see Assay QC States - Admin Guide

 : The submitter role lets you insert new records, but not view or change other records.Assay Designer

-: Assay designers may perform several actions related to designing assays.Specimen Coordinator
+: Assay designers may perform several actions related to creating assay designs.Specimen Coordinator

 : Specimen Coordinators may perform a number of management tasks related to specimens.
 A Specimen Coordinator must also be given the Reader role.
 This role is available only in a project or folder containing a study or with a study in a descendant folder.Specimen Requester